 Nepalese society continues to be deeply divided: children suffer discrimination based on their caste, their gender and the social status of their family.
 Children with a disability are at a particular disadvantage as, in most cases, professional support is not available to them.
 Thousands of poor families live on the margins of society, which means that their children are born into a life of disadvantage, where they do not have the same opportunities to develop their full potential as other children.
 When parents are struggling just to provide for their children’s most basic needs such as food and shelter, the children’s emotional, educational and psychological needs are often neglected.

 In addition, many parents cannot afford to send their children to school as the costs for tuition, school uniforms and books are too high for them.
 These children usually end up having to work in order to help support the family; in Nepal, over one third of all children under the age of 14 works.
 Most work environments are extremely detrimental to a young child’s healthy development and put them at the risk of violence, as well as physical, mental, and sexual abuse.
-These early childhood experiences are very formative and can impact the course of the rest of a child’s life.

 What we do in Gandaki